JeromeMaquoi/sentinel-notebook/README.md

 3. Create a new virtual environment: `python3 -m venv .venv`
 4. Activate the environment: (for Linux users) `source .venv/bin/activate`
 5. Open and execute the `scripts/analysis.ipynb` notebook in an IDE like VSCode
+6. Compare the printed results of the execution to the `data.csv` file that contains the mean and standard deviation for each call trace

 ## Example of a call trace analysis

-Here is an example of Java stack trace from the Spoon project, with each frame of the stacktrace associated to its line number.
-The association of this stacktrace with an energy consumption form a _call trace_.
+Here is an example of Java stack trace from the Spoon project, with each frame of the stack trace associated to its line number.
+The association of this stack trace with an energy consumption forms a _call trace_.
+In this case, the analyzed call trace is CT13 from the paper.

 ```
 spoon.[...].jdt.JDTBasedSpoonCompilerTest.testOrderCompilationUnits 35